endurantgames/cosmiclegends/src/classes/divine.md

 ### Volume 5 Abilities

-At the start of Volume 5, choose an ability from any Volume's list.
+At the start of Volume 5, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::